Frequently Asked Questions

 You can come back any time and select more images at the per-image price.

-Isn’t it better value for me if I get all of the photographs?
+Surely it’s better value for me if I get all of the photographs you take?

 What is Post Production?

-I shoot in RAW format and you can think of RAW files are like a par-cooked meal.
-The basic ingredients are all there, but with the right care and attention, they become something special.
+I shoot in RAW format.
+You can think of RAW files like a par-cooked meal, the basic ingredients are all there, but with the right care and attention, they can become something special.

-Post-production is the refining of the image, pulling detail in highlights and shadows, balancing exposures and removal of any unwanted blemishes or artefacts.
-Every image I deliver goes through this process.
+Post-production is the development and refinment of the image.
+Balancing the exposures and ensuring that there is detail in highlights and shadows and removal of any unwanted blemishes or artefacts.
+Every image I deliver goes through individual post-processing, my work looks refined because it is.

-I have vast experience in deeply complicated post-production, with the combining of sections of a number of photographs to build a final image.
+I trained in film but was an early adopter of digital, which means that I now have vast experience in deeply complicated post-production.
+Photographs that combine sections of several photographs to build a final image.
 Post has become a means to build virtually any conceivable final image.

 Can I get the raw files?